Worse to come for food price rises, warns industry

 'Breadbasket of Europe'

-Food and drink manufacturers had already seen costs rise during the pandemic due to supply and labour shortages, but the Ukraine war has worsened things.
+Ms Betts said that food and drink manufacturers had already seen costs rise during the pandemic due to supply and labour shortages - but the Ukraine war has worsened the situation.

-"The manufacturers that I speak to are saying that at the moment all their input costs are rising, so that's everything from ingredients to raw materials, energy, labour and they can't see an end to that," Ms Betts said.
+"The manufacturers that I speak to are saying that at the moment all their input costs are rising, so that's everything from ingredients to raw materials, energy, labour and they can't see an end to that," she said.

 Both Russia and Ukraine are major suppliers of fertilizer, while Ukraine - known as the "breadbasket of Europe" - produces significant amounts of wheat, corn and sunflower oil.

-The conflict is disrupting the supply of these goods, however, driving up prices on international markets.
+But the conflict is disrupting the supply of these goods, driving up prices on international markets.

 Meanwhile sanctions against Russia - a major oil and gas producer - have further pushed up global energy prices, hitting businesses and consumers alike.